 We are with you every step of the way

-As Bin Twinning is brand new, we’re not set up yet on Virgin Money Giving or Just Giving.
-As soon as we are, we’ll let you know.
-But in the meantime, maybe you could set up a Facebook fundraiser, or go vintage with pen and paper!
+You can fundraise through Just Giving.
+Or, maybe you could set up a Facebook fundraiser, or go vintage with pen and paper!

 Step 1: Choose your fundraiser

 Step 3: Pay in the funds via our Donate area or direct to our bank account